MicrosoftDocs/learn/learn-pr/azure/pc-holographic-remoting-tutorials/includes/includes/importing-mrtk.md

 ![MixedRealityFeatureTool preview](../../media/base-02-section4-step1-2-preview.PNG)

-3. next click on **Start** to get started with Mixed Reality Feature Tool.
+3. Click on **Start** to get started with Mixed Reality Feature Tool.

 ![MixedRealityFeatureTool](../../media/base-02-section4-step1-2.png)

-4. The first step is to point the Mixed Reality Feature Tool to your **Project path** using the **ellipsis** button, click on the Three dots ellipsis button next to the Project path and browse to your project folder in the explorer for example _D:\MixedRealityLearning\MRTK Tutorials_.
+4. Click on the Three dots ellipsis button next to the Project path and browse to your project folder in the explorer--for example, _D:\MixedRealityLearning\MRTK Tutorials_.

 ![Adding Unity Path for MixedRealityFeatureTool](../../media/base-02-section4-step1-3.png)

-5. When you have located your project's folder, click the Open button to return to the Mixed Reality Feature Tool.
+5. When you've located your project's folder, click the Open button to return to the Mixed Reality Feature Tool.
 Then click on **Discover Features**.

 > [!NOTE]
 > The dialog that's displayed when browsing for the Unity project folder contains '_' as the file name.
 There must be a value for the file name to enable the folder to be selected.

-Features are grouped by category to make things easier to find, click on **Mixed Reality Toolkit** dropdown to find packages relating to the Mixed Reality Toolkit and click on **Platform Support** dropdown to find packages relating various supporting platforms.
+Features are grouped by category to make things easier to find.
+Click the **Mixed Reality Toolkit** dropdown to find packages relating to the Mixed Reality Toolkit and click the **Platform Support** dropdown to find packages related to various supporting platforms.

 ![MixedRealityFeatureTool Discover Features](../../media/base-02-section4-step1-4.png)

-6. check the **Mixed Reality Toolkit Foundation** and click on the dropdown next to it to select **MRTK 2.7.0-preview.4**, also check the **Mixed Reality OpenXR Plugin** and click on the dropdown next to it to select most recent version available, then click on **Get features** button to download the selected packages.
+6. Select the **Mixed Reality Toolkit Foundation** and click on the dropdown next to it to select **MRTK 2.7.0-preview.4**.
+Also, select the **Mixed Reality OpenXR Plugin** and click on the dropdown next to it to select most recent version available.
+Click the **Get features** button to download the selected packages.

 ![MixedRealityFeatureTool Open MixedReality](../../media/base-02-section4-step1-5-openxr.png)

-7. Next click on the **Validate** button to validate the selected package, you will get a popup with message **No validation issues were detected** click on **OK** to close the popup and click on **Import** button.
+7. Next click on the **Validate** button to validate the selected package.
+You'll get a popup with message **No validation issues were detected**.
+Click on **OK** to close the popup and then click on **Import** button.

 ![MixedRealityFeatureTool Select required package](../../media/base-02-section4-step1-6-OpenXR.png)